ello/bender/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Project Setup
+* Ensure you have an up-to-date version of node.
+Tests fail to run on older versions (v5.2.0 for example).
+Tests work correctly on node v7.5 & above.
 * Make sure you have yarn installed `brew install yarn`
 * Run `yarn`
 * Get a correct `.env` setup and update for the server you want to test against